kolserdav/fhead/README.md

 Command line utility for add header to files from specify directory

-**Project deprecated use https://github.com/kolserdav/fhead.git instead this**
+**Project is deprecated use https://github.com/kolserdav/fhead.git instead this**

 ## Instalation